Springfield, Massachusetts: Rail

-Springfield Union Station, originally opened in 1926 and re-opened in 2017, is served by five Amtrak intercity routes: the Vermonter, which runs from Washington, D.C. to St. Albans, Vermont; the Lake Shore Limited, which runs from Chicago to Boston; the Hartford Line, which runs from Springfield to New Haven; the Valley Flyer, which runs from New Haven to Greenfield; and the Northeast Regional, which runs from Springfield to D.C./Virginia.
+Springfield Union Station, originally opened in 1926 and re-opened in 2017, is served by five Amtrak intercity routes: the Vermonter, which runs from Washington, D.C. to St. Albans, Vermont; the Lake Shore Limited, which runs from Chicago to Boston; the Amtrak Hartford Line, which runs from Springfield to New Haven; the Valley Flyer, which runs from New Haven to Greenfield; and the Northeast Regional, which runs from Springfield to D.C./Virginia.
 Amtrak relocated its operations into Union Station proper from their previous track side station building in June 2019.
-A high level train platform is under construction to improve the experience for rail passengers and is scheduled to be completed before the end of 2019.

-CTRail's Hartford Line started operating from Union Station in June 2018, with Springfield as the northern terminus.
+CT Rail's Hartford Line started operating from Union Station in June 2018, with Springfield as the northern terminus.
 Trains operate to New Haven, CT with multiple stops in Connecticut along the way.
 The line shares the same route and station listing as the Amtrak route of the same name, and the two are operated in conjunction as a commuter rail service for the region.

 The New Haven–Springfield Line was upgraded in conjunction with the launch of the Hartford Line service.
 The project received funding from the Commonwealth of Massachusetts, the Federal Government, and the State of Connecticut.
 Amtrak trains on the route between New Haven and Springfield reach speeds of 110 mph.

 In 2011, Springfield Union Station started a $70 million renovation to become an intermodal transportation facility, allowing Peter Pan Bus, Greyhound Bus, and the PVTA to occupy a modern space next to the renovated Union Station.
 It was completed in June 2017.

-There are no major freight yards in Springfield proper, but Connecticut Southern Railroad and CSX serve CSX's West Springfield yard across the Connecticut River.
+From the late 1800s until June 1940, the Springfield Street Railway served much of the greater Springfield metropolitan area with its 208+ mile streetcar system, which connected Springfield with its various neighborhoods.